Hemnes Municipality: Coat of arms

 The coat of arms was granted on 4 April 1986.
 The official blazon is "Azure, boat clamps Or" (I blått en gull båtklammer).
 This means the arms have a blue field (background) and the charge is a boat clamp.
 The clamp has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The blue color in the field symbolizes the importance of the ocean.
 The clamp was chosen because shipbuilding has long been a tradition in the municipality.
 To symbolize shipbuilding, it was decided to use the clamp which is used to keep the wooden flanks of the ships together.
 The arms were designed by Anne Lofthus Valla.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Hemnes.
+The Church of Norway has three parishes (sokn) within Hemnes Municipality.
 It is part of the Indre Helgeland prosti (deanery) in the Diocese of Sør-Hålogaland.